 Cats love milk because it is high in fat content.
-Cats are obligatory carnivores.
+Cats are obligate carnivores.
 This means that they need meat and animal protein to survive.
 Since milk is packed with animal protein and fat, cats naturally gravitate toward it.
-If it’s savory and sweet to the taste for humans, cats love it too.
-But for most cats, it can result in indigestion.
+But for most cats, it can result in digestive distress.
 You’ll be able to tell if they get fussy.
 The issue is the primary sugar in cow’s milk, lactose.

-Is it OK to Give Milk to Cats?
+Is It Okay to Give Milk to Cats?

-It depends on how frequently you are going to give your cat milk.
-This is no meal replacement, and it should only be given infrequently.
-Frequent consumption of milk by cats can lead to digestive issues.
-Ideally, you would give milk to kittens.
-The reason for this is that kittens who still consume cat’s milk produce an enzyme called lactase which helps them to digest milk properly.
-However, when kittens are weaned from cat’s milk, many of them stop producing this enzyme.
-As a result, they can no longer digest milk properly.
-But some cats still end up producing lactase.
+Consumption of milk by cats can lead to digestive issues.
+You may then wonder why kittens can drink milk.
+The reason is that kittens that still nurse produce an enzyme called lactase that helps them break down lactose in order to digest milk properly.
+However, when kittens are weaned from their mom’s milk, many of them stop producing this enzyme.
+As a result, they can no longer digest any kind of milk properly.
+But a few cats still continue to produce lactase.
 This is similar to what happens in humans.
-Some develop lactose intolerance but some handle milk just fine.
-So, it mainly depends on the cat, although most cats end up developing this lactose intolerance.
-You will have to try giving milk to them in small quantities to see if they can handle it.
+Most develop lactose intolerance but some can handle milk just fine.
+So, it mainly depends on the cat, though most cats end up developing this lactose intolerance.
+You will have to try giving milk to them in tiny quantities to see if they can handle it.